Information regarding Licensure and Certification of a New Skilled Nursing Facility (SNF)

 3. Breakdown of Room Numbers and Beds Within Those Rooms, DHSR-4504 (PDF, 21 KB)

 2. Include the nonrefundable initial license fees of $470.00 per facility plus $19.00 per bed (G.S.
-131E-272).
+131E-272 Link goes outside of N.C.
+DHHS.).
 Payment should be in the form of check, money order or certified check and must be payable to "The Division of Health Service Regulation."
 A separate check is required for each licensed entity.
-The legislation (SB 622, Session Law 2005-276 ) prohibits DHSR from issuing a license if the provider has not paid the fee.
+The legislation (SB 622, Session Law 2005-276 Link goes outside of N.C.
+DHHS. ) prohibits DHSR from issuing a license if the provider has not paid the fee.
 Submit all of the above to: DHHS/DHSR/Nursing Home Licensure & Certification Section, Beverly Speroff, Assistant Section Chief, 2711 Mail Service Center, Raleigh, NC 27699.

 3. Notify this office immediately if any of the information contained in the application changes prior to opening, e.g., the administrator, facility name, ownership.
 Inform this office in writing of the date you begin full operation or if the completion of your project is ahead of schedule.